dallonf/spa-angular-boilerplate/README.md

 - Support for Jade templates?
 - Boilerplate for Karma tests
 - Use [ui-router](https://github.com/angular-ui/ui-router) instead of ngRoute for nested states
-- Use [ng-annotate](https://github.com/olov/ng-annotate) instead of ng-min because ng-min is now deprecated
 - Use `grunt-bacon` for more concise build scripts.
 "What's `grunt-bacon`", you ask?
 Stay tuned... :D
 - Implement [Autoprefixer](https://github.com/ai/autoprefixer) as part of stylesheet compilation
 - Implement sourcemap support for stylesheets